vishesh7124/glyptika-2.0/README.md

 - Behind-the-render slider (preview images from Blender).
 - Infinite animation preview slider and image gallery.

+#### ROJECT_ITEM Data Structure

+Each project item is defined by the [ProjectItem](vscode-file://vscode-app/c:/Users/vishe/AppData/Local/Programs/Microsoft%20VS%20Code/resources/app/out/vs/code/electron-sandbox/workbench/workbench.html) type and contains details about a project's animation.
+Below is a description of each property:

+-   **id** (number)\
+    A unique numeric identifier for the project.

+-   **name** (string)\
+    The name of the project.

+-   **title** (string)\
+    A brief title or description for the project, usually used as a headline on the UI.

+-   **details** (optional string)\
+    Additional descriptive text that provides more context about the project.
+It can contain multiple sentences or paragraphs.

+-   **mediaType** ("image" | "video")\
+    Indicates the type of media associated with the project.
+The accepted values are `"image"` or `"video"`.

+-   **public_id** (optional string)\
+    A unique string used as the filename identifier.
+This property should be unique for each project and is used to build URLs or perform look-ups.

+-   **route** (string)\
+    A route or relative path to the media resource.
+This path is appended to a base URL when loading the media.

+-   **galleryItems** (optional string array)\
+    An array of strings representing paths to additional gallery images for the project.
+These images are used to create an image grid or gallery view.

+-   **renderItems** (optional string array)\
+    An array of strings representing paths to rendered images.
+These images are used to display behind animations or as alternative views.

+-   **className** (optional string)\
+    A string representing additional CSS classes.
+This is typically used to adjust layout-specific styling (e.g., grid spans).

+#### Example ProjectItem

+{

+    id: 1,

+    name: "Alpha Tread",

+    title: "Bold Design, Built to Impress.
+From textures to treads, our 3D models are engineered for realism and aesthetic impact.
+Perfect for prototypes, product demos, or your next big idea.",

+    details: "This animation blends 2D motion dynamics with procedural movement design using Adobe After Effects, Spline 3D, and Lottie for web optimization.
+Smooth path-following, dynamic obstacles, and layered object interactions bring the concept of real-time surface adaptation to life.",

+    mediaType: "video",

+    public_id: "AlphaTreadShoes.mp4",

+    route: "Alpha/AlphaTreadShoes.mp4",

+    className: "md:col-span-2"

+}

+This structure enables the application to dynamically generate project cards, detail pages, galleries, and other UI elements based on the project data.
+Each property is used to organize and present the project information consistently across the site.

+* * * * *

 ### 🔹 Services Page
 - Piano-key-style service selector (responsive for mobile).
 - Detailed service view with animation/image, highlights, and software stack.